Mycosis fungoides: Staging

 Traditionally, mycosis fungoides has been divided into three stages: premycotic, mycotic and tumorous.
 The premycotic stage clinically presents as an erythematous (red), itchy, scaly lesion.
 Microscopic appearance is non-diagnostic and represented by chronic nonspecific dermatosis associated with psoriasiform changes in epidermis.

 In the mycotic stage, infiltrative plaques appear and biopsy shows a polymorphous inflammatory infiltrate in the dermis that contains small numbers of frankly atypical lymphoid cells.
 These cells may line up individually along the epidermal basal layer.
 The latter finding if unaccompanied by spongiosis is highly suggestive of mycosis fungoides.
+At this stage, biopsies can reveal medium to large lymphocytes with convoluted, cerebriform nuclei in the epidermis, which are larger than the lymphocytes typically seen in inflammatory dermatoses.
+These atypical lymphocytes are mature skin-homing CD4+ T cells, and their presence in the epidermis is a key feature of early MF.
+Additionally, the cells may form microabscesses in the epidermis, known as Pautrier's microabscesses.
 In the tumorous stage a dense infiltrate of medium-sized lymphocytes with cerebriform nuclei expands the dermis.

 Accurate staging of mycosis fungoides is essential to determine appropriate treatment and prognosis.
 Staging is based on the tumor, node, metastasis, blood (TNMB) classification proposed by the Mycosis Fungoides Cooperative Group and revised by the International Society for Cutaneous Lymphomas/European Organization of Research and Treatment of Cancer.
 This staging system examines the extent of skin involvement (T), presence of lymph node (N), visceral disease (M), and presence of Sezary cells in the peripheral blood (B).

 Most patients with mycosis fungoides have early-stage disease (Stage IA-IIA) at the time of their initial diagnosis.
 People with early stage disease that is primarily confined to the skin have a favorable prognosis.
 People with advanced stage (Stage IIB-IVB) are often refractory to treatment and have an unfavorable prognosis.
 Treatment options for people with advanced stage disease are designed to reduce tumor burden, delay disease progression, and preserve quality of life.

+French dermatologist, Vidal and Barocq introduced and used the term "MF d'emblée" for cases of MF that were presenting with tumours without the usual preceding plaques or patches.
+This was believed to have represented other cases of Cutaneous T-cell Lymphomas (CTCLs) rather than MF.